dominiquevienne/laravel_magic/README.md

 #### Ordering
 When calling an index endpoint, you can add the `filter` GET parameter in order to order the provided result is ordered the way you need.

-The API will throw an error if you provide a non compliant string.
+The API will throw an error if you provide a non-compliant string.

 If the property is not provided, the query will result in a normal query retrieving all the rows without any specific sorting.